ZeroMemoryEx/Orca/README.md

 # features
 * Run in Background (Hidden Mode)

-* Records keystrokes and saves them in a file .

 ### Anti-Task manager kill using RtlSetProcessIsCritical

 * RtlSetProcessIsCritical used to protect the process from termination , any attempt to terminate it will cause the system to crash :(